sariabuqoura/CISSP/README.md

       * financial attacks
         * GOAL: to obtin money or service
         * the most computer crime you most commonly hear about in the news
         * the goal of a financial attttack could be to steal credit car numbers, increase the balance
+        * cybercrime for hire : where the attacker engages in mercenary activity, conducdting cyber attacks against target for thier clients
+      * terrorist attacks
+        * purpose : to disrupt normal life
       * grudge attacks
+        * motivation behind this attach is afeeling of resentment (recently fired )
       * thrill attacks
       * hackvist attacks